 - Christopher D. Burner '80, Head of School

-ECHO modules provide students with the opportunity to discover a new passion or pursue an area of academic aptitude in depth.
-The diverse offerings reflect the broad interests and expertise of WRA faculty.
+ECHO modules are often described as Reserve's version of college electives and dive into subject matter not often found in the traditional high school classroom.
+ECHO modules allow our students to perhaps discover a new passion or pursue an area of academic aptitude in depth — while also reflecting the broad interests and expertise of WRA faculty.
 Students enroll in two modules per year, and modules occur in six-week trimesters that align with WRA's athletic seasons.

 Here is an example of recent ECHOs: